dev-mag/umbraco-extended-distributed-calling/readme.md

 To write your own provider, create a new class which implements the `IExtendedDistributedCallingProvider` interface.
 The interface contains one method which requires a list of addresses to be returned.
 To use your provider, change your `type` and `assembly` configuration in web.config to the your new provider.
 To get you started, the Extended Distributed Calling assembly contains the following providers for use within your Umbraco applications:

-### Amazon Distributed Calling
+### Beanstalk Distributed Calling

 For use on scalable Amazon Elastic Load Balanced applications.
 Type and assembly details are as follows:

-  * Type: `AgeBase.ExtendedDistributedCalling.Providers.AmazonDistributedCallingProvider`
+  * Type: `AgeBase.ExtendedDistributedCalling.Providers.BeanstalkDistributedCallingProvider`
   * Assembly: `AgeBase.ExtendedDistributedCalling`

 The provider requires the following Application Settings via web.config.
 These can either be manually or dynamically added via the AWS console: